Import Duty

 Fields and Descriptions

-When creating or editing an import duty entry, the following fields are available:
+When creating or editing an import duty entry, complete the fields below.

 Managing Import Duties